-Crop classification maps derived from remotely sensed data are vital for many applied tasks such as crop yield forecasting, insurance, crop are estimation and also for decision makers.
-One of the most researched newest and technologies nowadays is deep learning.
-Deep learning is a technique used to create intelligent systems as similar as possible to human brains.
-It has made a big impact in all types of domains such as video.audio and processing image (Wason, 2018; Sharma, 2019).
+Crop classification maps derived from remotely sensed data are vital for many applied tasks such as crop yield forecasting,insurance,crop are estimation and also for decision makers.
+One of the newest and most researched technologies nowadays is deep learning.Deep learning is a technique used to create intelligent systems as similar as possible to human brains.
+It has made a big impact in all types of domains such as video, audio and image processing (Wason, 2018; Sharma, 2019).
 On the other hand, agriculture is humanity's oldest and most essential activity for survival.
 The growth of population during the last years has led to a higher demand of agricultural products.
-To meet this demand without draining the environmental resources the agriculture uses, automation is being introduced into this field(Mehta, 2016).
-The present project aims to merge both concepts by achieving autonomous weed recognition in agriculture; this goal will be reached by using new technologies such as Matlab, image processing and deep and Artificial Neural learning networks(ANN).
-These concepts will be explained detail throughout more document.Observation and assessment of crop status and development is a crucial topic for agronomic planning and management and for mitigating the effects induced by climate change and extreme events.
+To meet this demand without draining the environmental resources the agriculture uses,automation is being introduced into this field(Mehta,2016).
+The present project aims to merge both concepts by achieving autonomous weed recognition in agriculture;this goal will be reached by using new technologies such as Matlab,image processing and deep learning and Artificial Neural networks(ANN).
+These concepts will be explained in more detail throughout this document.Observation and assessment of crop status and development is a crucial topic for agronomic planning and management and for mitigating the effects induced by climate change and extreme events.
 To this aim, timely information on the area covered by different crops is necessary.